jaclu/tmux-menus/README.md

 | Version    | Notice
 | - | - |
 | 3.2 -      | Fully compatible
-| 3.0 - 3.1c | Menu centering not supported, will be displayed top left if C is used as menu location. <br>Additionally some actions might not work depending on version. <br> There should be a notification message about "unknown command" in such cases.
+| 3.0 - 3.1c | Menu centering not supported, will be displayed top left if C is used as menu location.
+Additionally some actions might not work depending on version.
+There should be a notification message about "unknown command" in such cases.

 ## Contributing